 Steve is an ex-officio chairman of the North Carolina Partnership for Economic Development, past chairman of the 16-county Charlotte Regional Partnership, and was a founding member and vice chair of the Charlotte-Mecklenburg Police Foundation and a former executive board member of the Charlotte Chamber of Commerce.

 Steve has a passion for sports that dates back to his involvement with Duke basketball during his high school years, and later serving as captain of East Carolina University’s soccer team his junior and senior years.
 He was the vice chairman for the 1994 NCAA Men’s Final Four in Charlotte, and managed LGA’s role as managing local partner for the 1994 Final Four organizing committee and the 1996 Women’s NCAA Final Four Championship.
 Steve currently serves on the executive committee of the Charlotte Sports Foundation, the organization that manages the Atlantic Coast Conference Football Championship, and also has been instrumental in the Belk Bowl and numerous other major sporting events.

-Steve treasures his family, including his two grown children and three grandchildren.
+Steve treasures his family, including his two grown children and four grandchildren.
 In 2014, Steve’s wife of 41 years, Vicki Luquire, passed away after a year-long battle with myelodysplastic syndrome.
 To honor Steve and Vicki’s extraordinary contributions to Charlotte 49ers Football, the UNC Charlotte athletics department named the press box after them in the newly minted Jerry Richardson stadium.